Table of Contents

 c.
 Snapseed – Snapseed is an interesting and professional photo editing application with extensive photo editing features.
 The best part about this photo editing app is the simplicity with which it delivers all the elements to the users.
 Using it is very simple and editing photos in this application is so damn effortless.
 The principal functionalities are present in the form of buttons at the bottom which clearly indicates that the designers of the app have taken care of the rule of thumb so that the users can perform all their tasks using just one hand and execute tasks with their thumb only.
 The app is quite intuitive and gestures make it a huge success indeed!

 d.
 Slack – Slack is excellent and in fact the best team communication app with a very attractive color scheme.
 With millions of users worldwide, this workplace chat app acts as a single tool for messaging, tools and files.
-Slack has successfully combined an intuitive UI with both group-chats and person-to-person chat (DM).
+Slack has successfully combined an intuitive UI with both group chats and person-to-person chats (DM).
 The two fronts on which this application has done really well are design and understanding users’ needs.
 It is playful and pretty much fun to use!

 b.
-Usability Geek – You can get your hands on practical and useful insights into topics like UX, Usability, Information Architecture (IA), Human-Computer Interaction (HCI) and other related fields by subscribing to one of the best blogs in UX industry – Usability Geeks.
+Usability Geek – You can get your hands-on practical and useful insights into topics like UX, Usability, Information Architecture (IA), Human-Computer Interaction (HCI), and other related fields by subscribing to one of the best blogs in the UX industry – Usability Geeks.
 The website renders practical advice on the aforementioned topics, so don’t forget to subscribe and add them to your reading list.

 d.
 UX Booth – One of the most well-known and sought-after UX blogs online is UX Booth.
 The blog is a great resource for the user experience community especially the beginner-to-intermediate user experience and interaction designers.
 Their content is easy to understand and backed by thorough research.
 They focus largely on user experience design and you can find trending topics on their blog about interaction design, accessibility, visual design and much more.